-■ Courses conducted by leaders in the field of IT from around the world

-IT business is a field developing globally and across national boundaries.
-KCGI invites top class professors from regions around the world including North America and Asia to help students acquire an international perspective.
-KCGI concludes scholarly exchange agreements and business collaborations with universities around the world, including the Rochester Institute of

-Technology in the United States and the Graduate School of Information Security at Korea University, which is one of the top programs in the world in the field of information security.
+■ Courses conducted by leaders in the field of IT from around the world from regions around the world including North America and Asia to help students acquire an international perspective.
+KCGI concludes scholarly exchange agreements and business collaborations with universities around the world, including the Rochester Institute of Technology in the United States and the Graduate School of Information Security at Korea University, which is one of the top programs in the world in the field of information security.
 KCGI is also focused on the development of international relations, including engaging in joint research and international symposiums.